Revised October 3, 2012

 We've published a new book!

-We have a new video on YouTube!
+We have a new video on YouTube that shows

 So you first have to define what you are going to use microblogging